Doughnut: China

 Cantonese restaurants.
 An oilier Beijing variant of this called 高力豆沙, gaoli dousha, is filled with red bean paste; originally, it was made with egg white instead of dough.
-Many Chinese cultures make a chewy doughnut known as shuangbaotai (雙包胎), which consists of two conjoined balls of dough.
+Many Chinese cultures make a chewy doughnut known as shuangbaotai (雙胞胎), which consists of two conjoined balls of dough.

 Chinese restaurants in the United States sometimes serve small fried pastries similar to doughnut holes with condensed milk as a sauce.

 Chinese cuisine features long, deep-fried doughnut sticks that are often quite oily, hence their name in Mandarin, yóutiáo (油條, "oil strips"); in Cantonese, this doughnut-style pastry is called yàuhjagwái (油炸鬼, "ghosts fried in oil").
 These pastries are lightly salted and are often served with congee, a traditional rice porridge or soy milk for breakfast.